firefly-iii/docker/readme.md

 This repository contains some of the helper scripts you may need when setting up Firefly III using Docker.

-## Docker image
+## Docker image for Firefly III

 The Firefly III Docker image is built [on Azure](https://dev.azure.com/Firefly-III/MainImage/_wiki/wikis/MainImage.wiki/3/Home) and published [on Docker Hub](https://hub.docker.com/r/fireflyiii/core).
 There are several tags available:

 * `fireflyiii/core:latest`
   The latest version.
 Will be stable.
 * `fireflyiii/core:version-x.x.x`
+  A version tag, frozen to a specific patch version.
+Old version tags will be removed after about 6 months.
+* `fireflyiii/core:version-x.x`
+  A version tag, frozen to a specific minor version.
+Old version tags will be removed after about 6 months.
+* `fireflyiii/core:version-x`
-  A version tag, frozen to a specific version.
+  A version tag, frozen to a specific major version.
 Old version tags will be removed after about 6 months.

 For daredevils, the following tags are available: